Grab your scooter, bikes, family and friends and head out to one of Hong Kong’s many playgrounds and parks!

 Ma On Shan Park

 Ma On Shan Park sits on the waterfront at Tolo Harbour and has a lovely view of the surrounding mountains.
-There are large playground facilities here, a spacious lawn, an adventure maze and an attractive Mediterranean-style Plaza area, which can all be accessed between 6:30am and 11:00pm.
+It has large playground facilities, a spacious lawn, an adventure maze and an attractive Mediterranean-style plaza area, which can all be accessed between 6:30am and 11pm.
 There’s also a display detailing Ma On Shan’s mining past, which gives an interesting insight into the area and its development.